 If you are visiting Paris, you have probably only vaguely seen the sign for the RER A Train, and ignored it.
 Why take the commuter train when you can take the metro?
 But once you move here, you realize the reality: RER A is the most frequented train-line in Europe, with over 1.2 million passengers each day!

 And where does Val-de-Marne fit in in all this?
 RER A runs directly through Val-de-Marne, into Paris and La Défense, making it one of the more popular suburbs around Paris.
+A bit cheaper than living in Paris or the Hauts-de-Seine, Val-de-Marne is one of the more popular suburbs around Paris.

 And have I mentioned Disney?
 Marne La Vallée, a large town on the east end, is the French residence of that very famous mouse.
 All of this contributes to making the area very popular with expats and businesses (who are children at heart, really!)